Dog Sign Langauge: Top 10 Hand Signals for Dogs

 2. Sit Signal

 The sit-hand signal is essential for any dog, and it's one of the easiest to master.
 Teaching the dog sign language for sit is one of the easier ones to start with.
-Hold a treat in front of your dog's nose and quickly raise your hand slightly up and back.
+Hold a treat in front of your dog's nose and raise your hand slightly up and back.
 Your dog will naturally raise his head and lower his bum to follow the treat.

 Start close to his face to prevent other behaviours like backing up or jumping.
 Once your dog has mastered this skill, start to swipe your hand up higher and higher until you get to about chest height.